lisapps/dev-exercise/README.md

 This repository lays out the foundation to construct front-end templates or components.
 The idea is to observe how you take what is provided to reach the desired goal for this exercise.

 ### Goal
-The initial goal of this project is to develop a new section for this site following the comp/guideline provided in the *"_comp"* directory and *index* of the exercise.
+The initial goal of this project is to develop a new section for this site following the comp/guideline provided in the *"images/mocks/"* directory and *index* of the exercise.
 The comp reveals what the final product should look like and what we expect in terms of behavior.
 Feel free to use any resource for dummy text and images.

 ### Usage
 This exercise assumes that you are already familiar with using the command line.
 The commands below are intended to help you get started.
 Once you confirm you have the latest version of NodeJS/NPM installed on your machine, please use the following commands to get you on your way.